Client Initiated a Chargeback (Dispute)

 Options for Managing a Dispute

-Once a dispute has been initiated, the provider is unable to process a refund for that charge back to the client.
+Once a dispute has been initiated, the provider is unable to refund the charge back to the client.
 You may either accept the dispute, or fight the dispute and then refund the amount back to the client if you win.

 When a charge is disputed, you have three options:

-- The charge amount, plus the chargeback fee of $15 per transaction, will be withdrawn from your bank account by our payment processor.
+- Our payment processor will withdraw the charge amount, plus the charge-back fee of $15 per transaction, from your bank account.

-- Contact your client to withdraw the chargeback: If you believe this is confusion on your client's part, we'll recommend you reach out to your client to have them call their bank to withdraw the chargeback, and email hello@gethealthie.com with written evidence that it is withdrawn.
+- Contact your client to withdraw the charge-back: If you believe this is confusion on your client's part, we'll recommend you contact your client to call their bank to withdraw the charge-back, and email hello@gethealthie.com with written evidence that it is withdrawn.
 From there, you send that to us, and we submit it to our payment processor.

-- Once a dispute has been initiated, it is best to have your client call and cancel the dispute on their end, as opposed to having you run an additional, new charge.
-The reason for this is that the client's card may have flagged your business already.
+- Once a dispute has been initiated, it is best to have your client call and cancel the dispute on their end, rather than having you run an additional, new charge.
+The reason for this is that the client's card may have already flagged your business.

 - Submit evidence of services: If you would like to provide evidence of services, e-mail hello@gethealthie.com with: